johari3275/CoDeGraph/README.md

 So in summary, the authors Allison Kolling, Armin Weinberger, and Helmut Niegemann from Saarland University introduced the CoDe-Graph modeling language for collaborative MOOC design, as described in this paper.

 # CoDe-Graph User Manual
+Refer to the wiki for the user manual